tmedwards/sugarcube-2/docs/core/methods.md

 ### `<Array>.random()` → *any* {#methods-array-prototype-method-random}

-Returns a random member from the array.
+Returns a random member from the base array.
 Does not modify the original.

 #### Since: